dsp2003/clef/README.md

 + [N] Decorative "Monster's Brain in a Jar" item can be crafted from 1 Inferior Brain, 1 Glass Block and 1 Iron Bar at Crafting Table (recipe learned upon picking up Inferior Brain)

++ [N] Power Loom, a modern replacement for Spinning Wheel, can be crafted in Metalwork Station for 8 Steel Bars

 + [R] Re-added developer clothing sets (can be crafted via Yarn Spinner):
  - Ban's set
  - Bartwe's glasses